Show Easy Read

 - Payment signs are clearly presented.

-- Payment signs are located at the entrance to the car park.
+- Payment signs are located at the entrance to the car park and at either end of the car park.

 - Payment signs do make it clear if parking charges apply to Blue Badge holders.